jzondaking/getlinkmusescore/README.md

 💬 My personal Telegram: [https://t.me/@jzondaking](https://t.me/@jzondaking) (If you have any issue just PM to me)

 ⚠️ Honestly, I made this mostly for Vietnamese people.
 There's no English translation on the website.
-So, if you like my project, please hit "Star" it and continue to use it; then I will consider creating an English translation for international use.
+So, if you like my project, please hit "Star" and continue to use it; then I will consider creating an English translation for international use.